phani1995/blog_posts/un_rendered/Ideas_Improvements.md

 * $$f(x,y) = 4 + (x - 2)^2 + 2y^2$$ this equation drawing and how gradient decent works also with visualization .
 Machine Learning crash course Reducing Loss tab

+* portrait mode using deep learning

+* Block chain in supply chain

+* how image augmentation would improve the accuracy of models

 ---
 # Improvements

 * Need to read regularization in machine learning crash course

+* Fork and star buttons of github
+<a href="https://github.com/afshinea/keras-data-generator/fork"><button name="button">Click me</button></a>